 Thanks to Krakow location, history and influences of other cultures, Krakow has developed unique customs and traditions occurring only at this area.
+Maybe you already know some of them.
 Below are some of the most popular traditions in Krakow.

 Lajkonik’s march from Zwierzyniec to the Main Square takes place on Thursday after Feast of Corpus Christi.
 Lajkonik as a two-legged horse with a bearded rider wearing an oriental dress traverses the city streets.
 The creation of Lajkonik is connected with the distant history of the XIIIth century, when the Tatars invaded Krakow more than once.
 Legend says that in 1287 when the Tatars wanted to attack Krakow, they camped on the Vistula bank to prepare attack on the city in the morning.
 Local rafters living by the river noticed them and attacked the Tartars soldiers under the cover of night.
 When they vanquished Tatars , they dressed in oriental costumes of them and they went to the Market on horseback.
 Lajkonik is a symbol of victory over the Tatar army.

 Krakow’s traditions and customs are various, but this bugle call is unique in the world.
 It is played every hour on the Krakow Market Square.
 It is also associated with the period of Tartar invasions.
 Legend says that the trumpeter – guard during the service at night saw the Tatar army, he played to alert the Polish army and the city, unfortunately he did not finish the tune because he was hit by a Tatar’s arrow.

 Nowadays that is why a firefighter – a trumpeter plays the bugle call every day in four parts of the world, to celebrate the history from medieval times he interrupts and never completes the melody.